bitfinity-network/bitbridge/apps/widget-demo/README.md

   chains: [...BITFINITY_CHAINS]
 });

+//
+// Sample mainnet bridge configuration
+// Use at your own caution.
+Bridges have not been audited, and Bitfinity makes no warrantee about the security.
-// default mainnet bridge configuration const networks = [
+// This is hooks up to an example bridge that is not deployed by Bitfinity. const networks = [
   {
     name: 'mainnet',